Mikel Azcona

-Mikel Azcona Troyas (born 25 June 1996) is a Spanish auto racing driver who competes in the World Touring Car Cup for PWR Racing.
+Mikel Azcona Troyas (born 25 June 1996) is a Spanish auto racing driver who competes in the TCR World Tour for BRC Hyundai N Squadra Corse and the Porsche Supercup and Porsche Carrera Cup Germany for Hadeca Racing.
 He won the TCR Europe Touring Car Series championship in 2018 and 2021 and the WTCR championship in 2022.

 Racing career

 Early career

 Azcona began his karting career at the age of 6 with a kart bought by his father. participated in Spanish karting championships where in 2009, he finished second in the Cadet class in the national championship and in the XXI Series, and in 2010, finishing in fourth place in the KF3 class.

 In 2012, he made the transition from karting to touring car competitions, since it was where Azcona saw a professional future if he stood out in those races, instead of single-seater competitions.
 He started at the age of 15 with the car that would compete continuously for the following years, the Renault Clio with which he would participate in Class 2 of the CER together with Diego Rodríguez.
 He finished that year in third position in the CER Ferodo Sport Challenge.
 In 2013 he made his debut in the Spanish Renault Clio Cup Spain, where he took his first victory as a professional racer and finished in ninth place in the standings.
 Also that year, he managed to prevail in the Clio class of the Open Cup of Circuito de Navarra.